 Q: Can I Burn My Brush Pile?

-A: A permit is required to burn brush under Vermont state law (Title 10 V.S.A.
+A: A “Permit to Kindle Fire” is required from the Town Forest Fire Warden or Deputy Town Forest Fire Warden for burning untreated wood, brush, weeds, or grass, unless there is 200 feet of separation from the burn site and any flammable materials or there is snow on the site (Title 10 V.S.A.
 Chapter 83 § 2645).
-A permit is not needed for recreational fires in a firepit or to burn brush when there is snow cover.
+A permit is not needed for recreational fires in a firepit.
 Permits are free and help prevent both wildfires and needless emergency response.

 Please note that only natural, unpainted wood materials may be burnt.
-Burning trash or construction debris (plywood, painted boards, etc) is illegal.
+Burning trash or construction debris (plywood, PT materials, painted boards, etc) is illegal.

 Q: How Do I Get A Burn Permit?